 missimo is a project for children aged eight to ten that offers many experiments on topics such as AI, robotics, and programming.
 The special appeal: missimo visits primary schools in Austria’s rural areas by truck.

-In Bio Ink, we bring together biotechnology and digital pen tablet technology to create living ink that grows freely beyond human input.
-The research explores co-creation with other organisms and nature.
-Bio Ink is part of the Ars Electronica Futurelab’s Future Ink research.
+In Bio Ink, the Futurelab brought together biotechnology and digital pen tablet technology to create living ink that grows freely beyond human input.
+With this research, the team explored co-creation with other organisms and nature.

 ORI*BOTICS, the art and science of robotic origami, is a follow-on research project that continues the investigation of origami, technology and nature.
 It extends on our novel methods for designing and making strong, flexible and highly irregular origami from textiles and 3D printing, namely Fold Printing and Fold Mapping.